levigilbert/levigilbert.github.io/posts/sequencePlay.md

 5. to let go of the past.
 6. to share a burden.

-Write these down somewhere that you'll constantly see and be reminded.
+Write these down where you'll constantly see them and be reminded.
 Wants and needs are your guiding light whenever you're making choices, figuring out what to do, and roleplaying.
 It's who your character is; more than their stats, more than their class, more than their items.

 ## Sequence Creation

-- Did a character telegraph what might happen in the next sequence?[^1]
+Sequences let you explore characters.
+Think about character's wants and needs.
+Build sequences around conflict, tension, and resolution.

+- What do the characters want and why are they having a hard time getting it?[^1]
 - Is there a cause that we haven't seen the effect of yet?[^2]
-- What do the characters want and why are they having a hard time getting it?[^3]
+- Did a character telegraph what might happen in the next sequence?[^3]

-[^1]: Telegraphing
+[^1]: Dramatic Tension
 [^2]: Dangling Cause or Cause and Effect
-[^3]: Dramatic Tension
+[^3]: Telegraphing

-Sequences let you explore characters.
-When creating a sequence always think about character's wants and needs.
-Each sequence is built around conflict, tension, and resolution.
-If there are future sequences then that resolution often creates even more conflict.

 ## Gameplay